 My interest in the genealogical roots of modern political concepts is paired with a fascination of contemporary reflections of those logics in popular culture.
 Upon completing my PhD (by which point I had already published my book on Žižek), I was eager to experiment with a different form of writing that had the potential to reach a broader audience.
 My first work in this vein was Awkwardness (Zero Books, 2010), which attempted to contextualize and interpret the rise of cringe-based “awkward” comedy in shows like The Office or Curb Your Enthusiasm.
 This project ultimately grew to become a trilogy investigating what our cultural fascination with anti-social personality traits (such as the sociopathic detachment of anti-heroes like Tony Soprano or the creepiness of the Burger King mascot) can tell us about our social order.
 In all three works, I used the transition from the postwar Fordist paradigm to the contemporary neoliberal paradigm as my historical framework, arguing that all three of the anti-social traits studied reflect, in their own unique way, a social order that is slowly destroying its own sources of legitimacy.

 This critique of neoliberalism, focused on its contemporary cultural manifestations, ultimately led me to my current research project.
 Entitled Neoliberalism’s Demons, it brings together my theoretical work on political theology and my genealogical work on Christian thought to argue that neoliberalism is a political-theological order that operates via the mechanism of demonization.
 Through a close reading of Christian narratives of the origin of the devil and his demonic hordes, I argue that God actually needs the devil to rebel and sets up a scenario where he is all but guaranteed to “freely” choose wrongly—yet still scapegoats the devil as morally blameworthy on the basis of the smallest sliver of free agency.
 The neoliberal discourse of choice operates similarly, as the social order grants us just enough agency to be to blame for social problems but not enough to actually fix them.
 I then use this political-theological perspective on neoliberalism to attempt to make sense of the right-wing reaction represented by Brexit and Trump.
-(I submitted the final manuscript in December, and the book is scheduled for a Fall 2018 release.)
+(All pre-production work has been completed, and the book is scheduled for a Fall 2018 release.)

-My current research extends my investigations in political theology to other phenomena of contemporary life, such as bureaucracy and governmentality.
-I currently plan to tackle the two topics in turn, beginning with a study that relates key modern experiences of bureaucracy—including theoretical resources ranging from Weber to Graeber as well as attention to the bureaucratic structures in the Soviet Union—with various concepts of the “church” or Christian community.
-My hypothesis is that something like bureaucracy emerges, predictably though perhaps not inevitably, whenever a social form arises that wants to escape from the perceived inflexibility of law—under which I would classify early Christianity as well as neoliberalism.
-The second is a longer-term project that would use the concept of the divine Trinity as the basis for a general theory of governance, investigating questions such as the relationship between sovereignty and law (in theological terms: the relationship between God’s absolute power and his commitment to a series of particular covenants with humanity) and between state and economy (in theological terms: God’s “direct,” visible agency in the form of the Son and his “indirect,” invisible agency in the form of the Holy Spirit).
+My current research extends my investigations in political theology in the direction of a longer-term project that would use the concept of the divine Trinity as the basis for a general theory of governance, investigating questions such as the relationship between sovereignty and law (in theological terms: the relationship between God’s absolute power and his commitment to a series of particular covenants with humanity) and between state and economy (in theological terms: God’s “direct,” visible agency in the form of the Son and his “indirect,” invisible agency in the form of the Holy Spirit).
+In the summer of 2018, I will be presenting a paper at an international conference in Munich that will provide an initial sketch of the hypothesis motivating this research.

-Both of these projects would deepen my engagement with and critique of Agamben and deepen my work on neoliberalism.
+This project on the Trinity would deepen my engagement with and critique of Agamben as well as my work on neoliberalism.
 I also continue to pursue opportunities to think with and about popular culture, such as the phenomenon of nihilistic animated sitcoms (Rick and Morty, BoJack Horseman) or the resurrection of recent cult classics like Star Trek or Twin Peaks, because experience tells me that such byways can open up productive new routes for thought.